Souhardya07/OIBSIP-LVL-3-Task1/README.md

 *DAY 2* : I continued with the front end part and took Routes to the multipage Webapp.

 *Day 3* : I started with the Back end part and thus at first I started with the MONGODB (INSTALLATION AND CONNECTING WITH CLUSTER) .
 I used MongoDB ATLAS for this particular part.
+MONGODB is generally used in applications which have a high volumn data flow and in high frequency.